nimithejeagerist/neodatahackathon/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+##Citations
-encoder:  Wang, G., Liu, X., Ying, Z. et al. Optimized glycemic control of type 2 diabetes with reinforcement learning: a proof-of-concept trial.
+ClincalBERT: Wang, G., Liu, X., Ying, Z. et al. Optimized glycemic control of type 2 diabetes with reinforcement learning: a proof-of-concept trial.
 Nat Med (2023). https://doi.org/10.1038/s41591-023-02552-9